Codexpanse/workshops/level_1/README.md

 # Step 5: Back to the client

-Now you repeat the HTTP request using the telnet app.
+Now you repeat the HTTP request using the netcat app.
 You should see a response.